-The Oxford Martin Programme on Integrating Renewable Energy is running a series of free webinar meetings over the summer.
-Please join us!
+The Oxford Martin Programme on Integrating Renewable Energy ran a series of free webinar meetings over the summer.

-The presentations will introduce the topic under discussion, highlighting key aspect and relevant issues, to help people learn more about the topic and what is currently underway in terms of active research and trials.
+The presentation introduced the topic under discussion, highlighting key aspect and relevant issues, to help people learn more about the topic and what is currently underway in terms of active research and trials.

 The video, slides and other materials from our events are available: